 For the first time ever, those who make fine art, sculptures, photographs, fashion garments and other hand-crafted products are able to market and sell these directly to the public – on a large scale – without going through a third-party such as a gallery.
 Marketing and selling products via an artist website or print-on-demand facility enables artists to ship printed images and products to an audience that would previously never have known they existed.
 Instead of institutions or established galleries deciding which artworks ‘make it’, the public votes work into the spotlight through viral sharing on social media.

 Part of the joy of a school art course is that you don’t just study Art: you make it.
-Those who are skilful, driven and passionate – and produce high quality, gut-wrenching work – are in a position to achieve recognition even while studying.
+Those who are skillful, driven and passionate – and produce high quality, gut-wrenching work – are in a position to achieve recognition even while studying.
 With broadband streaming into your living room, youth is no longer a barrier to success.

 Some people excel at mathematics.
 Others have strengths in written language.
 Others excel in creative areas such as Art and Design.
 If you are lucky enough to excel in two or three of these areas, you are part of a much smaller subset of the population.
 Those who are multi-skilled are astronomically more useful, well-rounded, hireable and capable of excelling in a much wider range of professions.
 Unless you are aiming for a degree that requires particular specialism (university websites clearly outline recommended and required subjects), it can be beneficial to select a wide range of subjects.

 5. Studying Art improves performance in other subjects